fbonds/illadvised/START_HERE.md

 ## Welcome!
 Your iOS App is Ready

-You now have a **complete, production-ready iOS application** for recording extreme sports with real-time sensor data overlays.
+You now have a **complete, production-ready iOS application** for documenting your iPhone's glorious demise with real-time sensor data overlays.

+**The Concept:** Record your phone's final moments as you destroy it (throw it off a cliff, run it over, launch it, etc.) while capturing all sensor data - GPS, altitude, speed, g-forces, and more.
+Stream it live to social media or save locally (if the phone survives long enough).

 ---